Chalk portrait of Caravaggio by Ottavio Leoni circa 1691

 The Martyrdom of St. Matthew is a hallmark of subtle chiaroscuro painting.
 Matthew's inspiration comes across as bold by comparison.
 Being a person of faith and preaching the word of God so openly can be regarded as dangerous.
 Caravaggio is more subtle in his usage of light in this work because the risk of faith puts a damper on the saint's life.
 Matthew's figure again becomes obscured in shadow, as his assailant has won and takes in the light.
 The light of God no longer blinds or disturbs him, but to what end?

 Caravaggio patron, Cardinal Francesco del Monte, was particular in how he wanted the saint’s death depicted.
 True to Caravaggio’s style, this depiction was narrative.
 The light highlights the critical parts of the story.
 It is almost cinematic.
 An angel sits in the upper right corner of the canvas, looking down upon the gruesome scene.
 St. Matthew lies supine at center stage, where a soldier is attacking him.
 Bright light focuses on the assailant, not St. Matthew.
-In the distance, a shadowy king figure stands looking onto the scene.
+In the distance, a shadowy king figure in yellow colors stands looking onto the scene.
 At the king’s behest, St. Matthew dies for preaching God’s word.
 Light acts as both metaphor and storyteller in the St. Matthew cycle.
 It is a uniquely Baroque perspective that admirably takes on the power of faith.

 Caravaggio, The Martyrdom of St. Matthew 1599-1600 via WikiArt